 Herbal Studies Degree Programs with Course Curriculum

 Herbal studies degree programs are most widely available at the master's degree level.
 While some programs exist in therapeutic herbalism and herbal studies, the most common degree option is in Oriental medicine, which is often combined with acupuncture training.
 Most herbal studies programs focus on the use of herbs in treating, healing and curing the body.

-Goals of a program may include helping students to learn how to diagnose ailments, evaluate patients, identify the course of herbal treatment needed, prepare herbal remedies and administer herbal formulas correctly.
+Goals of a program might include helping students learn to diagnose ailments, evaluate patients, identify the necessary course of herbal treatment, prepare herbal remedies and administer herbal formulas correctly.
 Programs also usually aim to prepare students to recognize possible drug interactions and explain potential side effects.
-Experiential learning may take place in campus herb gardens or laboratories.
+Experiential learning might take place in campus herb gardens or laboratories.